Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions: Proof of Theorem

+In this section we present the proofs of Theorem \ref{second main}.
 In Subsection \ref{timeevolution}, by applying the Itô's formula, such as in \cite{Ale}, we derive an evolution equation for the relative entropy functional of the regularized empirical measure with respect to the solution of \eqref{SPDE_Ito}.

-In Subsection \ref{quadr}, we deal with the quadratic variation terms arising from the application of Itô’s formula.

-In Subsection \ref{nonlinea}, we address the nonlinear contributions appearing in the evolution equation for the relative entropy functional obtained in the first step.
+In Subsection \ref{quadr}, we deal with the quadratic variation terms arising from the application of Itô’s formula, while in Subsection \ref{nonlineaa}, we address the nonlinear contributions appearing in the evolution equation for the relative entropy functional obtained in the first step.

+In Subsection \ref{timeevolution1}, we derive an evolution equation for the energy, relating our densities, being the nonlinear term, arising from this computation, estimated in Subsection \ref{nonlinea1}, as in Subsection \ref{fin}, we combine our entropy and energy estimates.

-Finally, in Subsections \ref{gronwall} and \ref{end of the proof}, combining the previous estimates with Gronwall’s lemma and suitable localization techniques, we close the argument and complete the proof.
+Finally, in Subsection \ref{end of the proof}, by a nonlinear Gronwall Lemma and suitable localization techniques, we close the argument and complete the proof.